Planting by the Signs: April at a glance

 Here’s how to be in touch, get instant information, ask questions, make comments or visit a platform for discussion.

-- My Twitter account is @plantingbysigns.
-You can also visit plantingbythesigns.net.
+>My Twitter account is @plantingbysigns.
+You can also visit plantingbythesigns.net and join in more detailed discussion on my blog found there.

-- My Facebook is “Planting By Signs” and it’s devoted to general gardening with an emphasis on utilizing the phases of the moon and signs of the zodiac.
+>And now I’m on Facebook so “drop by” and join me.
+My page is “Planting By Signs” and it’s devoted to general gardening with an emphasis on utilizing the phases of the moon and signs of the zodiac.